 My favorite places to buy exercise equipment are Amazon, Target and stores like TJ Maxx.
 Look around and compare prices, and don’t be shy about choosing items based on color and not just price!
 If you enjoy looking at your equipment, if the colors coordinate or just make you happy, that is a factor that matters and is not to be underestimated!
 Personally I usually just try to avoid anything I think is ugly or manly, but sometimes I find a color choice that makes me really happy.
 At the same time everything doesn’t need to have color.
 When you pull your equipment out, you want the room to feel happy but not visually cluttered.

 To get started with these, you can look up exercises online.
-I also recommend these books for your home gym on a budget, and several include exercises to use with bands and dumbbells.
+I also recommend these 5 books for your home gym, and several include exercises to use with bands and dumbbells.

 Adding to your collection